Health and Social Protection

 Project Operator: National Ambulance Service (NAS)

-Project title: Improving life-saving skills for LIFE together
+Project title: Improving life-saving skills

 Project objectives: